Dynamic-Book/DyboApp/resources/doc/DynabookApp/README.md

 The Dynabook App is the main user application of the Dynabook device.
 It is through this app that teachers and students interact the most.
 Its features are interconnected to maximize user comfort and to save time.
-It anticipates the needs of the user according to their location and time of use, at home, school, in which class, and with which students.
+It anticipates the needs of the teacher or student according to their location and time of use, at home, school, in which class, and with which collaborators.

-The pedagogical documents are based on hand annotated pdf documents (with a stylus) and interactive Morphs plugged in when needed.
-These documents are organized in topics and binders.
-The plugged Morphs are retrieved from existing libraries or user coded, both are Smalltalk written.
+The educational documents are based on hand annotated pdf documents (with a stylus) and interactive presentation objects, or Morphs, which are plugged in when needed.
+These teaching documents are organized in topics and binders.
+The plugged Morphs are retrieved from existing libraries or user written in the Smalltalk Programming Language.
 The administrative contents are organized in objects described in the Objects chapter, Administrative section.
-The pedagogical objects are described in the Pedagogical and Document sections.
+The educational topic objects are described in the Educational and Document sections.

 ## Collaboration